liamseanbrady/mcreadme/README.md

 ## Menu

 At the moment, the menu is pretty limited.
-We have three flavours of README on offer:
+We have two flavours of README on offer:

-  - Basic - title, introduction, requirements, and usage (you can request to have your README without requirements)
+  - Basic - title, introduction, requirements, and usage
   - Tasty - title, introduction, installation, dependencies, usage, contributing

 ## Usage

 Ordering a README

-  - For a basic README in your current working directory
+  - Adding a basic README in your current working directory

   ```
   mcreadme basic